-Zone Analytics Colos Endpoint to GraphQL Analytics · Cloudflare Analytics API docs
+Zone Analytics Colos Endpoint to GraphQL Analytics

 colo_id is ZRH.

-So the final data we get looks something like this:
+The final data we get looks like the following response:

 Response

-So, how do we do the same thing using the GraphQL API?
+How do we get the same result using the GraphQL API?

 The GraphQL API allows us to be much more specific about the data that we want to retrieve.
-While the colos endpoint forces us to retrieve all the information is has about the breakdown of requests and bandwidth per colo, using the GraphQL API allows us to fetch only the information we are interested in.
+While the colos endpoint forces us to retrieve all the information about the breakdown of requests and bandwidth per colo, using the GraphQL API allows us to fetch only the information we are interested in.

 The data we want is about HTTP requests.
-Hence, we use the canonical source for
+Hence, we use the canonical source for HTTP request data, also known as

-Let's craft a GraphQL API query to retrieve the data we need to answer the question: "what is the number of requests for ZHR per hour?"
+The following is a GraphQL API query to retrieve the data we need to answer the question: “What is the number of requests for ZHR per hour?”

 { viewer { zones(filter: {zoneTag:"$ZONE_TAG"}) { httpRequestsAdaptiveGroups(filter: {datetime_gt: "2020-12-10T00:00:00Z", coloCode:"ZRH"}, limit:10000, orderBy: [datetimeHour_ASC]) { count sum { edgeResponseBytes } avg { sampleInterval } count dimensions { datetimeHour coloCode } } } }}

-Then we can run it with "curl":
+Then we can run it with curl:

 curl -X POST -H 'Authorization: Bearer $API_TOKEN' https://api.cloudflare.com/client/v4/graphql -d "@./coloGroups.json" > graphqlColoGroupsResponse.json